 Sports supplements (also called ergogenic aids) are products used to enhance athletic performance that may include vitamins, minerals, amino acids, herbs, or botanicals (plants) — or any concentration, extract, or combination of these.
 These products are generally available over the counter without a prescription.

-Sports supplement are considered a dietary supplement.
+Sports supplements are considered dietary supplements.
 Dietary supplements do not require U.S. Food and Drug Administration (FDA) approval before they come on the market.
 Supplement manufacturers do have to follow the FDA's current good manufacturing practices to ensure quality and safety of their product, though.
 And the FDA is responsible for taking action if a product is found to be unsafe after it has gone on the market.

 Critics of the supplement industry point out cases where manufacturers haven't done a good job of following standards.
 They also mention instances where the FDA hasn't enforced regulations.
 Both of these can mean that supplements contain variable amounts of ingredients or even ingredients not listed on the label.

 Some over-the-counter medicines and prescription medications, including anabolic steroids, are used to enhance performance but they are not considered supplements.
 Although medications are FDA approved, using medicines — even over-the-counter ones — in ways other than their intended purpose puts the user at risk of serious side effects.
-For example, teen athletes who use medications like human growth hormone (hGH) that haven't been prescribed for them may have problems with development and hormone levels.
+For example, teen athletes who use medications like human growth hormone (hGH) that haven't been prescribed for them can have problems with growth, and may develop diabetes and heart problems.

 Lots of sports organizations have developed policies on sports supplements.
 The National Football League (NFL), the National Collegiate Athletic Association (NCAA), and the International Olympic Committee (IOC) have banned the use of steroids, ephedra, and androstenedione by their athletes, and competitors who use them face fines, ineligibility, and suspension from their sports.